Mufasa: Creation

-The Lion King was the first film released during the Disney Renaissance (Note: The Disney Renaissance was a period from 1989 to 1999 when Walt Disney Feature Animation experienced a resurgence in critical and commercial acclaim, releasing some of the studio's most successful animated films.
-The Lion King was the fifth film released during this period.) to focus on a father-son relationship, rather than a romantic one.
+The Lion King was the first Disney Renaissance (Note: The Disney Renaissance was a period from 1989 to 1999 when Walt Disney Feature Animation experienced a resurgence in critical and commercial acclaim, releasing some of the studio's most successful animated films.
+The Lion King was the fifth film released during this period.) film to focus on a father-son relationship.
 Producer Don Hahn described the film as "essentially a love story between a father and a son ...
 It's about that moment in life when you realise that your father is going to pass on to you his wisdom and knowledge".
-In early drafts of the film, Mufasa was not related to Scar, (Note: In early versions of the story, Scar was originally a rogue lion unrelated to Mufasa, before the filmmakers incorporated inspiration from William Shakespeare's play Hamlet.) but the producers decided that making these characters brothers would strengthen the story.
-However, the characters' physical appearances had already been finalized, leaving little family resemblance between the pair.
+In early drafts of the script, Mufasa was not related to Scar, (Note: In early versions of the story, Scar was originally a rogue lion unrelated to Mufasa, before the filmmakers incorporated inspiration from William Shakespeare's play Hamlet.) but the producers decided that making these characters brothers would strengthen the story.
+However, their physical appearances had already been finalized, leaving little family resemblance between the siblings.
 According to director Rob Minkoff, they had always imagined that Mufasa accidentally gave Scar his eponymous scar when they were cubs.
-Although Mufasa and Scar refer to each other as "brothers", as members of the same pride, Hahn retrospectively suggested that Mufasa and Scar sharing parents would be unlikely because lion prides typically have only one adult male, with younger, rogue lions often killing a pride's patriarch and his offspring to assert dominance.
+Although Mufasa and Scar refer to each other as "brothers" as members of the same pride, Hahn retrospectively suggested that Mufasa and Scar sharing parents would be unlikely because lion prides typically have only one adult male, with younger, rogue lions often killing a pride's patriarch and his offspring to assert dominance.
 (Note: In a 2017 interview, producer Don Hahn received extensive media coverage when he suggested that, contrary to popular belief, Mufasa and Scar are not blood-related brothers due to power and gender dynamics that typically limit lion prides to one adult male.
 Hahn said Scar alludes to their nonrelation by describing himself as belonging to "the shallow end of the gene pool".
 Following fan outcry, Hahn's statement was retracted by director Rob Minkoff.)